julianjensen/ssa-form/README.md

 > Creates an flow graph in SSA form based on an initial CFG.
 It can also apply data flow functions and will generate a live out set for each block as default for pruned SSA.

+WARNING: Work iun progress, not ready to be used yet.

 ## Install

 ```sh